smorks/keepassnatmsg/README.md

 ### TOTP Field Support

-KeePassNatMsg uses the existence of either KeeOtp (`otp`) or KeeTrayTOTP (`TOTP Seed`) string fields to detect when TOTP entries should be returned in credential requests.
-If either of these fields are detected, KeePassNatMsg will render the TOTP code using the template `KPH: {TOTP}` (as required by the keepassxc-browser extension).
+KeePassNatMsg can use the built-in TOTP support in KeePass (since KeePass v2.47, [official docs](https://keepass.info/help/base/placeholders.html#otp)).

-Note: For TOTP's to be returned, "Return also advanced string fields" MUST be checked in KeePassNatMsg options.
+KeePassNatMsg can also use the existence of either KeeOtp (`otp`) or KeeTrayTOTP (`TOTP Seed`) string fields to detect when TOTP entries should be returned in credential requests.

 ## Troubleshooting